Tests of Missing Completely At Random based on sample covariance matrices: Technical inequalities

-\begin{proof} See Proposition 2.9. in \cite{wainwright2019high}. \end{proof} \begin{prop}[The square of a subgaussian is subexponential] If $X$ is $\sigma$-subgaussian, then $X^2$ is subexponential with parameters $(\nu, \alpha) = (4\sqrt{2}\sigma^2, 4\sigma^2)$. \end{prop} \begin{proof} Using the definitions of the Orlicz norm $\|\cdot\|_{\psi_1}$ and $\|\cdot\|_{\psi_2}$ (see \cite{wainwright2019high, vershynin19hdp}), it is easy to prove that the product of two subgaussian RVs is subexponential (Lemma 2.7.7. in \cite{vershynin19hdp}), and that $X$ is subgaussian if and only if $X^2$ is subexponential (Lemma 2.7.6. in \citet{vershynin19hdp}).
+\begin{proof} Using the definitions of the Orlicz norm $\|\cdot\|_{\psi_1}$ and $\|\cdot\|_{\psi_2}$ (see \cite{wainwright2019high, vershynin19hdp}), it is easy to prove that the product of two subgaussian RVs is subexponential (Lemma 2.7.7. in \cite{vershynin19hdp}), and that $X$ is subgaussian if and only if $X^2$ is subexponential (Lemma 2.7.6. in \citet{vershynin19hdp}).
 As for its subexponential parameters, assuming WLOG that $X$ has mean zero, we know that

 Our goal is to find a similar bound for the moment generating function of $X^2$, and, to this aim, we will make use of the fact that the moments of $X$ are bounded as follows where $\Gamma(r)$ is the Gamma function.
 Now, calling $\mu=\mathbb{E}[X^2]$, by power series expansion and since $\Gamma(r)=(r-1)!$ for an integer $r$, we have